Are Video Game Addictions Real?

 The truth is that there have been a variety of mental and psychological conditions associated with video game addictions.
 Depression, anxiety, and suicidal ideation are only a few among those reported.
 Other studies have also found gaming addictions to be positively correlated with neuroticism, and negatively correlated with extraversion and conscientiousness.

-One study tried to analyze the predictors of video game addictions.
+One study tried to analyze the predictors of video game addiction.
 The results found that men are almost three times more likely to fall into the category of addicted gamers.
 The study found that young men living on their own with poor mental health are at increased risk for gaming addictions.

-Dr. Gentile’s study also states that games are so compelling because they fulfill the “ABCs” of our needs.
-This means that they bring feelings of Autonomy, Belonging, and Competence to most gamers and players.
+Dr. Gentile’s study also states that games are compelling because they fulfill the “ABCs” of our needs.
+This means they bring feelings of Autonomy, Belonging, and Competence to most gamers and players.
 He also argues that feeling constantly rewarded furthers the desire to continue gaming.

 The Relationship Between Video Game Addiction and Substance Abuse